-The Rules Review Commission is holding their rules review meeting on Thursday, April 20, 2023.
+The Rules Review Commission is holding its rules review meeting on Thursday, June 15, 2023.
 The meeting will be held in-person at 1711 New Hope Church Road, Raleigh, NC 27609.

 Additionally, Web Conference will be provided using Cisco WebEx.
 The link to connect to and participate in the meeting:

 If you do not wish to be heard on any matter before the Commission at this meeting but just want to listen in on the meeting, the Webex link provides audio for the meeting.

 You will then be prompted to enter your name and email address to join the meeting.
 Please note, this link will not become live until Thursday, June 15th at 8:45 a.m.

 Requesting Legislative Review of a Rule

 Please submit letters requesting a delayed effective date and legislative review via mail, delivery service, or hand delivery to the Office of Administrative Hearings at 1711 New Hope Church Rd., Raleigh, NC 27609.
 Alternatively, submit letters electronically via email to firstname.lastname@example.org.
 To submit a letter via email, attach it as a Word or PDF file or copy and paste the contents of the letter into the body of an email.
 If you have any questions, please contact Rules Division staff.

 Rules subject to legislative review and a delayed effective date after receiving 10 or more letters of objection pursuant to G.S.
 150B-21.3, pending RRC approval: